Lyvel/GeoSniffer/README.md

 GeoSniffer is a web app that provides basic information about countries, such as language, capital, population, and more.
 This repository contains both the frontend and backend code for the app.

+## Live Demo

+There is a live demo at the following url: `https://geosniffer.netlify.app/`

 ## Prerequisites

 Before you begin, make sure you have the following installed on your system: